pochernina/accompanist/README.md

 - Autoplay for karaoke mode (reuse AudioComponent?)
 - Fix admin panel being available only at ${FASTAPI_PORT} but not at ${NGINX_PORT}
 - Tune Genius search query (e.g. remove the parentheses in track title)
-- Add authentication with JWT for admin panel
 - Skip banned tracks from album
 - Show tracks collection with filters
 - Replace Font Awesome Icons with smth less bloated